melikalbasi/liri-node-app/README.md

 ### Installing

-Follow these steps to get LIRI up and running
+Follow these steps to get LIRI up and running:

-Go into the directory in which you have cloned LIRI
+* Go into the directory in which you have cloned LIRI

 ```
 $ cd node-liri-app/
 ```

-Type in node liri.js
+* Type in node liri.js

 ```
 $ node liri.js
 ```

-Follow the prompt by selecting an option from the list
+* Follow the prompt by selecting an option from the list

 ![LIRI](./assets/LIRIinterminal.png)

-Example of one of the options selected, in this case 'movie-this'
+* Example of one of the options selected, in this case 'movie-this'

 ![movie](./assets/movie.png)

-Hit enter, and ta-da!
+* Hit enter, and ta-da!

 ![results](./assets/results.png)